The delay of Brexit could benefit the European left in elections in May.

 The figure for ALDE includes the ~22 seats En Marche! is projected to win, although Macron has not officially joined the liberal bloc.

-Only a broad coalition of the conservatives, socialists and liberals would command the 376 seats needed for a majority.
+Only a broad coalition of conservatives, socialists and liberals would have the 376 seats needed for a majority.

 - EPP + S&D = 333